 On August 15, 2013, Custom Media Technologies LLC ("Custom Media") filed complaints against us; AT&T Inc.; Charter Communications, Inc.; Comcast Corp.; Cox Communications, Inc.; DirecTV; Time Warner Cable Inc. and Verizon Communications, Inc., in the United States District Court for the District of Delaware, alleging infringement of United States Patent No. 6,269,275 (the "275 patent").
-The 275 patent, which is entitled "Method and System for Customizing and Distributing Presentations for User Sites," relates to the provision of customized presentations to viewers over a network, such as "a cable television network, an Internet or other computer network, a broadcast television network, and/or a satellite system."
+The 275 patent, which is entitled "Method and System for

+Customizing and Distributing Presentations for User Sites," relates to the provision of customized presentations to viewers over a network, such as "a cable television network, an Internet or other computer network, a broadcast television network, and/or a satellite system."
 Custom Media alleges that our DVR devices and DVR functionality infringe the 275 patent.
 Custom Media is an entity that seeks to license an acquired patent portfolio without itself practicing any of the claims recited therein.
 Pursuant to a stipulation between the parties, on November 6, 2013, the Court entered an order substituting DISH Network L.L.C., our wholly-owned subsidiary, as the defendant in our place.
-Trial is scheduled to commence on September 19, 2016.
+On August 26, 2015, Custom Media dismissed its action against us with prejudice.